Reylight Pineapple Mini Flashlight Review

 Power and Runtime

-The cell installs in the normal direction – positive end toward the head.
+The cell is installed in the normal direction – positive end toward the head.
 Below is an Eneloop AAA NiMH cell installed.

 Here’s some testing on the NiMH chemistry.
 There’s a big stepdown at around 30 seconds, and then the output holds very steadily for a long while.

-High is also very stable, and quite low output.
+High is also very stable and has quite low output.
 Nothing at all wrong with that.
 I actually stopped this test, and the light was still going strong at the low level.

 Here’s the Pineapple Mini with a 10440 installed.
 A 10440 can be included with your purchase from Rey, too.

 Turbo with a 10440 is much higher than with NiMH.
 The stepdown is around the same timeframe (30 seconds in).
-From there output wanders down in a much less regulated fashion than on NiMH.
+From there, the output wanders down in a much less regulated fashion than on NiMH.

 Here’s High.